 Here are a few thoughts to help you out as you read about this elsewhere:

-• The term free is best understood as emancipation, not cost.
-Think of the phrase the code is free to mean it has freedom and can be used without constraints of the owner, not that it lacks cost.
-Substitute slave for code in the above phrase if that helps.
+in the above phrase if that helps.
 Open source does not attempt to prevent people from making money, but it does change the way a company could make money.
-This is often misunderstood.
+This is often misunderstood. - The term